 Heart Screenings Save Lives

-Your heart holds so much of who you are.
-Protect it with a heart screening from Sanford Health.
-This affordable, painless test gives you and your provider a better look at your risk for heart disease, helping you plan for your future heart care.
+Heart disease can strike fast and prevent your heart from doing its vital job.
+Know your risk and protect your heart with a screening from Sanford Health.
+This affordable, painless test gives you and your doctor a better look at your risk for heart disease.
+We're here to help you plan for your future heart care.

 Give yourself some peace of mind with a heart screening.
 It could save your life.